zevinto/k3cloud-sdk/README.md

 # K3cloud-sdk
-Ruby Gem for K3cloud API.
+Ruby Gem for K3cloud OpenApi that uses cryptographic signature technology to avoid plaintext transmission of keys and enables automatic login.

 ## Installation